 - Memory problems

-But those are just the tip of the ice berg and the one’s I suffer with the most.
+But those are just the tip of the iceberg and the symptoms which I suffer with the most.
 At the time of writing this post, I currently have fatigue, allergies, IBS, Inflammation, back and neck aches, tender points (at least 6 right now), RLS and a horrible, burning, skin irritation.

-As mentioned above, it has been quite hard to try and pinpoint my triggers but, the one thing which gives me some sort of comfort is that I know exactly when a flare up is coming and have the knowledge of years of experience to try and calm it down as much as I possibly can.
+As mentioned above, it has been hard to try and pinpoint my triggers but, the one thing which gives me some sort of comfort is that I know exactly when a flare up is approaching and have the knowledge needed to try and calm it down as much as possible.
 I usually do this by stopping whatever it is I am doing at that moment whether it be reading, typing, walking or even eating.
 I take a moment, try to pinpoint the pain and release any constraints I may have on the area (like loosen a sleeve, unbutton a button or taking off any jewelry.
-Then, depending on where the pain is coming from, I either lay down or sit somewhere quietly.
+Then, depending on where the pain is coming from, I either lay down or sit somewhere and be still.
 This past week however, has been an absolute nightmare as I suddenly got a flare up which started in my jaw and moved throughout my body in waves of pain.
 For the first time in about 2 years did I have a flare up as bad and as sudden as this one and, not only was I unable to read, but driving, writing, sleeping and sitting seemed impossible.
 I am still kind of recovering from this nasty bout and, while I get about 10 minutes in the day where I have no pain at all, the rest of my day and night is spent trying to figure out how to get some sleep without having to turn to something strong.

 As far as medication goes, I dislike having to take anything strong but, when my symptoms get extremely bad, I take a neurophen during the day and a myprodol at night to both ease the pain and allow me to sleep for a bit.
 Usually, the only thing I take at night is a capsule that has a combination of turmeric and cayenne pepper which is supposed to help with the inflammation (I buy the Flora Force one which you can get at Wellness Warehouse of Dischem) and in the morning, take a combination of Slow-Mag or MSM for some energy and an Omega 3 capsule.

 As far as exercise goes (which many of you see as impossible), I recommend that if you are not doing anything because of the pain that comes along with it, then at least try to do yoga once a week.
-My favorite Yogi on YouTube is Adrienne and, along with my fibromyalgia videos which I mentioned above, you can find a link to her channel and one of my favorite sequences from her below.
-Swimming however, is my go-to work out for Fibromyalgia as it is low impact, gentle and releases tension in your shoulders and legs.
+My favorite Yogi on YouTube is Adrienne and, along with my Fibromyalgia videos which I mentioned above, you can find a link to her channel and one of my favorite sequences from her below.
+If you find yoga too boring, then I would highly recommend swimming as it is low impact, gentle and releases tension in your shoulders, arms, back and legs.